The United States Medical Licensing Examination (USMLE)

 For the purpose of U.S. medical licensure, time limits to complete the USMLE are established by state medical licensing authorities and may require completion of all Steps or Step Components (including Step 3, which is not required for ECFMG Certification) within a certain number of years from the date the first Step is passed.
 Information regarding specific state requirements can be obtained on the FSMB website.
 You may request an exception to retake a previously passed exam to comply with the time limit of a U.S. physician licensing authority.
 Visit the USMLE website for more information.

 Important Notes: You may only request an exception at the time that you apply for the previously passed exam.
 Complete requirements and instructions will be provided at the time of exam application.
-Exceptions to the reexamination policy are not approved prior to your submitting the exam application.
+Exceptions to the reexamination requirements are not approved prior to your submitting the exam application.

 Applicants who retake a previously passed Step or Step Component to comply with a time limit should understand the implications of a failing retake performance on their Step 3 eligibility.
 See Retaking Previously Passed Steps in the USMLE Bulletin of Information.

-If an applicant’s earliest USMLE passing performance that is valid for ECFMG Certification took place before June 14, 2004, the applicant is required to pass only Step 1 and Step 2 CK within seven years of each other for ECFMG Certification; if required for ECFMG Certification, Step 2 CS can be passed outside the seven-year period.
+If an applicant’s earliest USMLE passing performance that is valid for ECFMG Certification took place before June 14, 2004, the applicant is required to pass only Step 1 and Step 2 CK within seven years of each other for ECFMG Certification; if required for ECFMG Certification, Step 2 Clinical Skills (CS) can be passed outside the seven-year period.
 See Time Limit for Completing Examination Requirements in Examinations for ECFMG Certification.
 If this applicant passes Step 1 and Step 2 CK within a seven-year period, these passing performances will remain valid for ECFMG Certification, regardless of when Step 2 CS is taken and passed.
 This applicant will not be eligible to retake Step 1 or Step 2 CK for the purpose of meeting a time limit imposed by a U.S. physician licensing authority until after he or she is certified by ECFMG.